WTOG: Switch to The CW

+Return to independence

+On October 3, 2022, Nexstar Media Group acquired majority ownership of The CW.
+Under the agreement, CBS was given the right to pull its affiliations from WTOG and its seven other CW stations.
+On May 5, 2023, CBS announced that it would exercise that right and WTOG would cease airing the network's programming at the end of August and become an independent station for the first time since 1995.
+Nexstar-owned WTTA assumed The CW affiliation for the Tampa market on September 1.

 Programming

-Syndicated programming seen on WTOG includes Hot Bench, Divorce Court, Two and a Half Men, Mike & Molly, and 2 Broke Girls, among others.
-WTOG formerly produced a Saturday afternoon horror movie showcase, Creature Feature, which ran on the station from 1971 to 1995.

 Sports programming

 From its sign-on through 1976, WTOG carried Atlanta Braves baseball games through a syndication package that aired regionally on stations across the Southern United States before the cable/satellite launch of Superstation TBS the same year effectively ended the Braves regional network.
 From 1977 until 1989, it aired a variety of Major League Baseball games from various team networks on a daily basis (with the exception of Saturdays, Mondays and Wednesdays).
-These included games from the Boston Red Sox, Chicago White Sox, Cincinnati Reds, Detroit Tigers, Houston Astros, Kansas City Royals, Minnesota Twins, New York Yankees, Philadelphia Phillies, Pittsburgh Pirates, St. Louis Cardinals and the Toronto Blue Jays, as those teams were mainly in the Grapefruit League for spring training in the Tampa Bay, Orlando, Fort Myers and Sarasota areas.
+These included games from the Boston Red Sox, Chicago White Sox, Cincinnati Reds, Detroit Tigers, Houston Astros, Kansas City Royals, Minnesota Twins, New York Yankees, Philadelphia Phillies, Pittsburgh Pirates, St. Louis Cardinals and the Toronto Blue Jays, as those teams were mainly in the Grapefruit League for spring training in the Tampa Bay, Orlando, Fort Myers, and Sarasota areas.
 WTOG discontinued the baseball broadcasts when ESPN became the cable partner for Major League Baseball in 1990.
+In 2025, WTOG announced an agreement with the Tampa Bay Rays to simulcast 15 games alongside FanDuel Sports Network.

 WTOG aired numerous Tampa Bay Rowdies professional NASL soccer road games in the late 1970s and early 1980s.
 Additionally, many home and away indoor matches were shown.
+Since 2024, WTOG has aired home matches of the current incarnation of the Rowdies, who play in the USL Championship.

 The station also aired NHL games televised by NBC that were preempted by WFLA-TV in the 1970s.
 It later aired games from the NHL Network syndication package in the late 1970s and early 1980s.
 From 1992 until 2003, the station was the flagship of the Tampa Bay Lightning television network; the Lightning has been cable-exclusive since the 2003–04 season.